altela/altela/README.md

 ### Hi there 👋
-Some people called me Aal, or Al, or All.
+Some people called me Aal, or Al, or All (He/Him).
 Currently diving into swift and python programming language.
 I also interested with [Odoo - Open Source Business App](https://github.com/odoo).

 You can reach me via : [Discord](https://discordapp.com/users/RaspberryFlakes#2693) or [Email](mailto:altela.pramardhika@gmail.com)